magnatronus/stack-overlay/README.md

 # StackOverlay Widget plugin for Flutter

-StackOverlay is a widget that will use 2 stacked screens(widgets).
+StackOverlay is a widget that will uses 2 stacked screens(widgets).
 The foreground widget is overlayed over the background one and can be hidden or shown depending on a boolean value passed to the StackOverlay widget, just take a look at the example for more details.

 Originally designed to provide as a way of forcing a "login" screen to automatically be shown should a user not be logged in(to whatever service) then dismissed once the user has logged in.